 - The result was a whole bunch of bee-parts and sludge or “slumgum”* higher than the machine was designed to expel.
 (If you are reading this and have any insights, please drop us a line!)

-- The truth is- we should have washed our cappings with very cold water to the best of our ability after harvest and before freezing the caps.
+- The truth is- we should have washed our caps with very cold water to the best of our ability after harvest and before freezing the caps.
 We highly recommend that you do this if you are processing beeswax at any scale.
 This would have greatly reduced the slumgum in the tank.

 *Slumgum: n.
 1. A term used in beekeeping, slumgum is the impure residue, consisting of cocoons, propolis, etc. remaining after the wax is extracted from honeycombs.